wp-plugins/wp-translit/readme.txt

 == Frequently Asked Questions ==

 = Which text is tansliterated? =
 WP Translit threat only Serbian Cyrillic characters in text and transliterate it to Serbian Latin characters.
+IF you need support for other Cyrillic languages, contact me.

 = Do this plugin transliterate in opposite way? =
-No. WP Translit don't made transliteration from Latin to Cyrillic script.
-That is not even planned to be implemented.
+No. WP Translit does not transliterate from Latin to Cyrillic script.
+That is not even planned to be implemented (it's not impossible, so you can [Request a quote](http://urosevic.net/wordpress/contact/) and I'll develop that functionality for you).

 = Where is help in Serbian language? =
-WP Translit page in Serbian Cyrillic is placed on my blog [Zapisi](http://blog.urosevic.net/wordpress/wp-translit/ "WP Translit plugin page").
+WP Translit page in Serbian Cyrillic is placed at [DevYard](http://urosevic.net/wordpress/plugins/wp-translit/ "WP Translit plugin page").

 == Changelog ==

+= 0.4.1 (2014-12-16) =
+* Add: General settings for widget
+* Add: More Google Translate target languages: Chinese (Simplified and Traditional), Greek, Hungarian, Korean, Spanish and Turkish
+* Change: look is any of browser languages is cyrillic, not only 1st language
+* Improve: Multi instance widget with selector for style and widget title
+* Improve: Rewrite to OOP and code cleanup
+* Tested on WordPress 4.1
+* Reorganized repo assets, added banner and icon

 = 0.3.9 (2011-04-09) =
 * Fixed all debug errors